menahassan/tdd-student-store-starter/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-Since I completed all the core and stretch features, if I had more time I would have perhaps done some research on how to deploy a web app that has both a backend and frontend.
+If I had more time I would have perhaps done some research on how to deploy a web app that has both a backend and frontend.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?